 "Non-dairy" or "Vegetarian" Cheeses

 While it is often the assumption that soy, nut and rice-based "cheeses" are non-dairy, it is also often the case that these contain some form of casein or whey proteins.
 Usually, these products will be labeled as "vegan" if they are dairy-free.
 Some dairy-free varieties to try are "Follow Your Heart," "Tofutti" and "VeganRella."
-You can also try making some of your own dairy-free cheeses-- check out some of my dairy-free cheese recipes for ideas!
+You can also try making your own dairy free cheese.

 10 of 11